by Andrea M. Darcy

 If we try hard to have a better life but keep coming up against difficult situations?
 It is less likely to be ‘bad luck we have to accept’ and more likely that our unconscious mind is driving us to make bad decisions again and again.

 This happens if we have negative limiting beliefs.
-Limiting beliefs are ideas about ourselves, others, and the world we take on board when we are growing up then mistake for facts.
+Limiting beliefs are ideas about ourselves, others, and the world we take on board when we are growing up then keep mistaking for facts.
 Common examples are, ‘the world is a dangerous place’ or ‘I don’t deserve love‘.

 Unless we learn to recognise and challenge our beliefs, we take such beliefs with us into adulthood and unconsciously make all our choices based on such beliefs.